rhiaro/thesis/chapter2.md

 ### Pro-social deception

-people-people

-but also people-system, leads to... ----> chapter 3!

-# Notes

-* Social sciencey and web sciencey background literature
-  * Goffman
-  * boyd
-  * Turkle (2nd half of Alone Together)
-  * whilst there will be other lit reviews in other chapters, this is the foundational one of the thesis and will take up most of this chapter probably.
-* Brief empircal analysis of creator profiles (SOCM14)
-* Deception as a tool for social impression management online
+Deception as a tool for social impression management online

   * Lying survey
   * lieCloud case studies

+but also people-system, leads to... ----> chapter 3!

-## Braindumping
+## Conclusions

+### Context

+My perspective.
+Western bias.

 Reading all these studies from the last five to ten years about teens' changing attention, changing priorities, changing emotional states (or ways of handling it) due to technology, it occurred me to me they're talking about me (or is that narcissistic?).
 Some things I read are instinctively familiar; obvious.
 Some are ridiculous.
 How does my first-hand experience of growing up with technology affect my reading of studies, and my ability to study others?

-## Privacy

-My Profile Is My Password, Verify Me!
-The Privacy/Convenience Tradeoff of Facebook Connect - Paper Serge Egelman
+# Notes

 ## digitalvertigo